-In early 2014, Burger King had found itself in a competitive market in engaging young millennials and teens.
-Attracting the millennial attention—and finding creative ways to accommodate their new behaviors, tastes and routines—wasn’t easy.
+In early 2014, Burger King had found itself in a competitive market for engaging young millennials and teens.
+Attracting millennial attention—and finding creative ways to accommodate their new behaviors, tastes and routines—wasn’t easy.

 Attitudes and meal behaviors had shifted – they had increasingly become “clockless” eaters, snackable items had become the plat-du-jour, and Burger King’s menu was lacking options.
 Not surprisingly, millennial store traffic had gone down year-over-year since 2010.